blue3k/BRServer/README.md

-Generic Build Order
+1. Generic Build Order
- - Build StormForge 3rdParties
+ a.
+Build StormForge
- - Build StormForge
+ b.
+Sync StormForge libries(Run SyncSF3rdParites.cmd)
- - Sync StormForge libries(Run SyncSF3rdParites.cmd)
+ c.
+Build Tools(BrTools.sln)
- - Build Tools(BrTools.sln)
+ d.
+Build Main game server(CMakeWinBuild.cmd or CMakeLinuxBuild.sh)
- - Build Main game server(CMakeWinBuild.cmd or CMakeLinuxBuild.sh)
+ e.
+Select build binary
 	 - Use ServerUseDebug.cmd to copy debug version to bin for use
 	 - Use ServerUseRelease.cmd to copy release version to bin for use

 2. DB setup